 We spend most of our days cooped-up, staring at computers, so the opportunity to get out and get fresh air is the vitamin we need to keep us from losing our minds.

-Not to mention that we get actual vitamins working out outside too, like Vitamin D.
+Not to mention that we get actual Vitamin D from working out outside too.

 Ample studies support our common sense that working out outside is good for our souls.
 This review, The great outdoors: how a green exercise environment can benefit all, explains that working out outside has been found to reduce stress and mental fatigue, improve our moods, and even make us work harder without feeling like we’re exerting yourself as much.